Vultimate1/yaesm/README.md

 A backup tool with support for multiple file systems!

+See the [manual](man/yaesm.1.md) for usage and configuration details.

 # DEVELOPERS

 Please do not hesitate to open an [issue](https://github.com/Vultimate1/yaesm/issues/new) or [pull request](https://github.com/Vultimate1/yaesm/pulls)!